yeti/viper-generator/README.md

 - 1 Datamanger
 - 1 Storyboard
 - X View controllers
-Where X is the number of views associated with that module.
+Where 'X' is the number of views associated with that module.
 The script will also generate an AppDependencies file that binds these files to each other.
 Along with this, the script will create a RootWireFrame in the 'Common' directory.
 When these files are created, simply drag and drop them into your current Xcode project.

+## Adding to an Existing Project
+Sometimes you may want to add more modules to an existing script after already running the generator.
+In these scenarios, simply create a fresh JSON file for the new module(s) and run the script with the `--existing' flag.
+This will create the new Models which can be dragged into your Xcode project.
+It will also print dependency code which can be copy and pasting into an existing AppDependencies file.